 C D

-69. If you want your film to properly process, you'll have to wait and pick it up on Friday,
+69. If you want your film to properly process, you'll have to wait and pick

 A B